NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-clustering.md

 <a id="hclust"></a>
 ### H-Clust and Cosine Similarity Findings:

-H-Clust illustrates a small portion of the documents.
-Only the first 500 most similar items in the corpora were included in the data provided to the *hclust* algorithm.

 <section>
     <div class="box alt">
         <div class="row gtr-50 gtr-uniform">
             <div class="col-6">
-                <p>First, it should be noted the word cloud developed from the normalized document term matrix.
+                <p>H-Clust illustrates a small portion of the documents.
+Only the first 500 most similar items in the corpora were included in the data provided to the *hclust* algorithm.
+First, it should be noted the word cloud developed from the normalized document term matrix.
 Recall that the data used was lemmatized, thus the words presented that are truncated are actually representative of multiple word endings.
 The words 'cover', 'recycl', 'credit', 'commerci' were notable large.
 It should be noted that many specific concerns, actions, and actors are represented in this wordcould.</p>
             </div>
             <div class="col-6">
                 <a href="/assets/images/HClust Before Word Cloud.jpeg" target="_blank">